 I rushed Nikki over to the emergency clinic where they stabilized her and cared for her through the night.
 I couldn't sleep a wink that night, not knowing if she would survive the ordeal.
 She did survive and was transported to our regular vet the next day.
 She started eating again and in a few weeks time regained most of her weight.

 How Did a Pet Help My Health Condition?

 I learned that "focus" can be a powerful tool.

 As sick as I was, when Nikki was sick she became the center of my focus.
 I took her to the vet everyday, and this is no exaggeration - everyday.
-So, being so sick myself, how could I muster enough energy to do this?
+Being so sick myself, how could I muster enough energy to do this?
 The answer became clear months later.
 You see, the word focus means to zoom in on something.
 We focus on things everyday e.g., vacations, finances, weekend plans - this is good use of focus.
 On the other hand, we use this attribute in a negative way that makes a situation worse than it might be.

-The strange this is, researching Nikki's problem also opened the door to discovering answers to some of my own health problems.
-You could say that "we helped each other in mysterious ways."
+Researching Nikki's problem also opened the door to discovering some puzzling answers to my own health problems.
+I have told people countless time "we helped each other in mysterious, puzzling ways."

 Nikki Passed Away on 1-5-2010 - I Miss Her Dearly

 Life is strange, it delivers solutions in many different ways.

 In this crazy world where we run around looking for this and that.
 If problems strike sit back, take a seat and maybe..just maybe, your Nikki will come to you.